CallWhatsApp

 What Fixed It

 We explained that the pump motor had reached end of life and the fix was a pump replacement.
-The drain pan, float switch, indoor unit, and piping were all intact — no other components were affected.
+The drain pan, float switch, indoor unit, and piping were all intact.
+No other components were affected.
 We recommended a direct replacement with a compatible condensate pump rated for the unit's condensate output.
 The replacement involved accessing the ceiling void, disconnecting the old pump, and installing the new one in the same position.

-The condensate pump was replaced — water drained normally on the first test cycle, the float switch returned to its resting position, and the A3 error cleared with no further dripping or shutdowns.
+The condensate pump was replaced.
+Water drained normally on the first test cycle, the float switch returned to its resting position, and the A3 error cleared with no further dripping or shutdowns.

 Why This Happens